-Event planning skill #4: Negotiation
+Event management skill #4: Negotiation

 Event pros are the kings and queens of bargaining.
 From convincing a venue to lower their minimum to negotiating a contract with the platinum sponsor, rockstar event planners blend preparation, confidence, tact, and those oh-so-important people skills to get what they need.

-Event planning skill #5: Multitasking
+Event management skill #5: Multitasking

 Simply put, to be a successful event planner you need to be able to juggle a lot at once.
 Your job description could include everything from ticket sales and promotion to sponsorship acquisition to day-of logistics, and it’s your responsibility to make sure nothing falls through the cracks.